ItoYo16u/dotty_macro_practices/README.md

 # dotty playground

 ## about
-Playground repository to try new features that dotty offers such as macro.
+Playground repository to try new features that dotty offers such as macro, extension and new type class syntax(`summon` and `given`).

 ## memo
 ### Macro